It’s clear that airlines are profiting from their ever-increasing baggage fees, but just how much are they making?

 As a customer, it seems almost impossible to avoid baggage fees, but there are a few things you can do to keep them more manageable.

 - Don’t Overpack – Airlines will charge extra fees for overweight or oversized luggage.
 Additionally, each airline’s specific limits for maximum size and maximum weight may vary.
-It’s sensible to review some tips and tricks on packing in order to stay within these limits and avoid excess fees.
+It’s sensible to review some packing tips and tricks on packing to stay within these limits and avoid excess fees.

-Perhaps the most interesting to note in relation to passenger fees is another ancillary charge – Reservation Changes and Cancellations.
+Perhaps the most interesting note in relation to passenger fees is another ancillary charge: reservation changes and cancellations.

-It appears total fee collections for Reservation Changes / Cancellations took a significant cut in Q4 of 2016 but have managed to begin trending upwards again in Q1 2017.
+It appears total fee collections for reservation changes/cancellations took a significant cut in Q4 of 2016 but have begun trending upward again in Q1 2017.
 This substantial decline in Q4 of 2016 marked the first gross loss in this fee category in 5 years.

-Additional data is needed before projecting 2017 yearly totals and whether or not this downward trend will stick.
+Additional data is needed before projecting 2017 yearly totals and determining whether last year’s downward trend will stick.

-*Data utilized for the compilation of this post courtesy of the Federal Bureau of Transportation Statistics.
+*Data utilized for this post courtesy of the Federal Bureau of Transportation Statistics.